How can I help you?

 <ejs-combobox id="games" dataSource="data" placeholder="Select a Country" popupHeight="220px">

-The ComboBox allows the user to give input as custom value which is not required to present in predefined set of values.
-By default, this support is enabled by allowCustom property.
-In this case, both text field and value field are considered as same.
-The custom value will be sent to post back handler when a form is about to be submitted.
+The ComboBox allows users to enter custom values that are not present in the predefined set of values.
+By default, this support is enabled by the allowCustom property.
+In this case, both the text field and value field are considered the same.
+The custom value will be sent to the post back handler when a form is submitted.

 @{